dentarg/auth0-blog/_posts/2018-05-11-googleio-summary-day-three.markdown

 ## Search Friendly JavaScript-powered Websites

-Several tips for building search friendly JavaScript-powered websites were given in this talk.
+Several tips for building search-friendly JavaScript-powered websites were given in this talk.

 * Add a robot.txt to the top level domain of your site which specifies the URLs to crawl and not to.
 * Use good URLs such as `example.com/about` rather than fragmented URLs such as `example.com/#home`.